How to Install Plugins in IntelliJ: 5 Easy Steps for 2025

 What are the best plugins for IntelliJ?

 The best plugins depend on your specific development needs, but universally valuable options include GitToolBox for enhanced Git integration, Rainbow Brackets for code readability, Key Promoter X for shortcut learning, SonarLint for code quality, and Lombok for Java development.
-Framework-specific plugins like Spring Boot Assistant or Angular support should be chosen based on your tech stack.
+Framework-specific plugins like Spring Boot Assistant should be chosen based on your tech stack.

 What is the difference between a plugin and an extension in IntelliJ?